Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Naples actually eats.

 Pizzeria di Matteo ★ 4.4

-Di Matteo on Via dei Tribunali in Naples has fried pizza, frittatine and crocchè from the streetside window since 1936; Bill Clinton's 1994 lunch stop is in the legend.
+Di Matteo on Via dei Tribunali in Naples has fried pizza, frittatine and crocchè from the streetside window since 1936; Bill Clinton's 1994 lunch stop.

 Order: Pizza fritta from the window, pizza margherita inside and crocchè di patate.